bashimao/ltudl/README.md

 ./build-demos.sh
 ```

-This will download all dependencies, compile the code and place the artefacts in the subdirectory ltudl/out.
+This will download all dependencies and compile the code.
+The ImageNet demo and its artefacts can be found in the subdirectory `ltudl/out`.

+TODO: Expand compile instructions

 # Prequirements